-Those of us, working in Australia during the 1970s might agree with me when I suggest that in 2009 we, as a nation, are entering a political environment as hostile to business and enterprise as we experienced in the 1970s.
-Before that, in the 1950s and 1960s, public opinion and government policy in Australia strongly supported economic development.
+As I got nearer the end it suddenly became clear to me that we, as a nation, are entering a political environment as hostile to business and enterprise as we experienced in the 1970s.

+Before that, in the 50s and 60s, public opinion and government policy in Australia strongly supported economic development.
 As a result, giant strides were made in both material and non-material living standards.

-However, in the 1970s and 1980s this support was weakened, if not lost.
-Apart from being periodically rescued by first, the Japanese and later, the Chinese, Australia has been struggling to maintain its standards and has often financed this by heavy borrowing.
-There is only one way out of this quagmire and that's by producing more world-competitive goods and services for export and for our own consumption.
+However, in the 70s and 80s this support was weakened, if not lost.

+Apart from being periodically rescued by firstly, the Japanese and now the Chinese, Australia has been struggling to maintain our standards and have often financed this by heavy borrowing.

-The future of the nation depends on this, but you all know that already.
+There is only one way out of this quagmire and that's by producing more worldcompetitive goods and services for export and for our own consumption.
+The future of the nation depends on this, but you know all that already and I'm sure you will enjoy the light-hearted relevance of my Heroic Misadventures book and the similarities between the rudd-erless leadership, both then and now.